-- Following the recommendations set out in the Preliminary Ecological Appraisal report (ER-5064-01), a breeding bird survey was undertaken at the land at Horn Crag Quarry. - 2.
+- 1. Following comments from the LPA, an additional two breeding bird survey visits were made in the later months of the breeding season to Horn Crag Quarry. - 2.
+The results of these two visits should be read and interpreted with the context of the results from the three earlier survey visits carried out in 2021 and reported in ER-5064-03 (Brooks Ecological). - 3.
 The Site (c.
 6.0 hectares) is situated to the north of Silsden.
-The Site comprises a former quarry and surrounding land which has long ceased active quarrying and has allowed heathland and associated secondary mature habitats to develop. - The surrounding habitats are generally pastoral, with fields grazed by sheep, cattle and horses.
+The Site comprises a former quarry and surrounding land which has long ceased active quarrying and has allowed heathland and associated secondary mature habitats to develop. - 4.
+The surrounding habitats are generally pastoral, with fields grazed by sheep, cattle and horses.
 Silsden reservoir lies to the west of the Site.
 Small areas of woodland are scattered across the landscape, alongside farmhouses and holiday parks.